Sr. Director, Office of Research Administration Policy and Compliance

 The following categories of external users are excluded from the UBIT 15% service center external user limitation as their activity is deemed to further the University’s mission of education, research and public service:

 1. Higher Education External Users

-Students, faculty, and staff funded by universities or colleges who use the service center to support their research, teaching, or public service commitments.
+Students, faculty, and staff funded by Domestic universities/colleges who use the service center to support their research, teaching, or public service commitments.